Tips and tricks Best practice guides, FAQ & more

 When testing is performed manually, it not only takes longer, there’s also a higher risk of bugs.
 For enterprises with large and complex digital ecosystems, manual testing isn’t sustainable.

-[Read more: Why SAP Test Automation?]
+Read more: Why SAP Test Automation?

-That leaves the question: what options are available for enterprises who need to accelerate their testing cycle, but don’t have developer resources for building and maintaining automated tests in SAP?
+So what options are available for enterprises who need to accelerate their testing cycle, but don’t have developer resources for building and maintaining automated tests in SAP?

 In this article, you’ll read about:

 Upgrades in SAP are becoming frequent.
 As a result, businesses are regression testing more regularly.
 This is done to ensure the entire system is not negatively affected by an update.